khyiu/expense-tracker-back/README.md

 Eventually, I switched my app to new EB environment that is using Java 8 on Amazon Linux 1 and finally got my app to support HTTPS.

+## Stage 4: IAM using AWS Cognito
+1. create a Cognito user pool dedicated to Grocery tracker app (:exclamation: don't forget that Cognito only support HTTPS callback URL -> the application has been configured with SSL enabled)
+1. Define a Spring configuration class that enables web security:
+    - `OAuth2SecurityConfig` extending `WebSecurityConfigurerAdapter` and annotated with `@EnableWebSecurity`
+    - Override the `configure(HttpSecurity http)` method as follows, to configure authentication using OAuth2 :
+    ```java
+    http.authorizeRequests()
+       .oauth2Login()
+       ...
+    ````
+   - provide a Bean of type `ClientRegistrationRepository` through which we register the OAuth client for AWS Cognito